jrlangford/go-hex/docs/DESIGN_GUIDELINES.md

 ### Early Integration with Other Systems

-- Implement a skeleton for adapters so that other systems can start integrating early
+- Implement a mock application for each bounded context that satisfies primary adapters so that other systems can start integrating early
-- Generate dummy data for integration tests to allow other teams to test their systems against the application
+  - Mocked application services should:
+    - Embed the main application service interfaces to ensure they can be used as drop-in replacements
-- Mocked application services should use actual domain objects to ensure that the integration points are well-defined
+    - Use actual domain objects to ensure that the integration points are well-defined
+    - Generate realistic dummy data for integration tests
-- Allow the application to run in mock mode, where it can be started without any external dependencies
+- Allow the system to run in mock mode, where it can be started without any external dependencies and using the mock application services to simulate the behavior of the actual system
-- Update mocked application services periodically to reflect changes in the domain model, ensuring that integration points remain valid

 ## Configuration Management